A truly incredible gluten free chocolate cake that is soft, tender and moist. You can mix the batter in one bowl and get perfect results every time.

 You either just go without or regret you ever tried.
 But you won’t regret this cake.

 I want you to taste chocolate cake the way a chocolate cake is supposed to taste.
-You have to make this gluten free chocolate cake so you can see and taste how good gluten-free can be.
+You have to make this chocolate cake so you can see and taste how good gluten-free can be.

-One Bowl
+A One Bowl Cake

 Usually, baking a cake calls for fussy steps like sifting the flour and creaming the butter.
 Keeping dry ingredients separate… and on and on.